cloudmesh-community/book/chapters/pi/board.md

 # Raspberry PI

-[Raspberry PI's](https://www.raspberrypi.org/) are a convenient cheap compute platform that allow us to explore creeate cloud clusters with various software that otherwise would not be accessible to most.
+[Raspberry PI's](https://www.raspberrypi.org/) are a convenient cheap compute platform that allow us to explore create cloud clusters with various software that otherwise would not be accessible to most.
 The point is not to create a complex compute platform, but to create a *testbed* in which we can explore